ayeshkadike/ayeshkadike.github.io/content/index.md

 ---
+hideTags: true
+hideDate: true
+hideReadTime: true
 published: 2024-01-01
 title: "Hi there, I'm Ayesh 👋"
 ---

-I'm a 19 year old Computer Engineering student @ the University of Waterloo, with a passion for building innovative solutions that blend creativity and functionality interested in AI, ML and solving petty real world problems.
-My journey has been fueled by curiosity and a relentless drive to learn, solve problems, and create meaningful impact.
+I'm a 19 year old Computer Engineering student @ the University of Waterloo, with a passion for building innovative solutions that blend creativity and functionality interested in AI & ML.
+My journey has been fueled by curiosity and a relentless drive to learn, solve problems, and create a meaningful impact.

-#### What I Do
+#### What I'm Interested In

 - **Software Development**: I enjoy creating tools and systems that make life simpler and more efficient.

 - **Artificial Intelligence & Machine Learning**: Exploring the possibilities of AI and ML to solve real-world challenges excites me the most.

-- **Problem Solver**: I thrive on tackling complex challenges and finding innovative solutions.
+- **Blockchain**: Venturing into the world of blockchain technology and its potential to revolutionize industries.

 #### Current Focus